Enro/economic-impacts-OS/mindmap.md

 ### Productivity improvements

-#### Text mining allows generation of new information through analysis of large bodies of text or data => time taken to extract useful information from sources can be reduced
+#### Text mining allows generation of new information through analysis of large bodies of text or data <aside>Time taken to extract useful information from sources can be reduced</aside>

 ### Avoid duplication of efforts